Production on the new season of Gentleman Jack has been pushed back.

 Gentleman Jack isn’t the only British period drama to be affected by the pandemic, with filming halted on this year’s Call the Midwife Christmas special, the new season of Peaky Blinders, and the next Fantastic Beasts movie.

-Season 2 is now expected to air in early 2021 on BBC One in the UK and HBO in the US.
+Season 2 is now expected to air in 2021 on BBC One in the UK and HBO in the US.

 Gentleman Jack is available to watch on Amazon Prime.